 What is the best day of the week to visit Pompeii?

-Tips to make your excursion to Pompeii a round trip
+Tips to make your excursion to Pompeii a great experience

 So that you don't miss anything, I have created an article with the best tips for visiting Pompeii.
 I summarize here the 5 most relevant tips for you to take note of: